 Dr. William Adolphus Hughson was born in London, Ontario in 1845, the son of Rev. Wentworth Hughson and the former Elizabeth Dobbyn.
 He was the eldest of 6 boys.
-His siblings included; Francis, John, Oscar, Wentworth and James.
+His siblings were; Francis, John, Oscar, Wentworth and James.

 Dr. Hughson graduated M.D. from The University of Toronto Faculty of Medicine in 1866.
 He set up his medical practice in Dresden.
 Dr. Hughson is listed in the 1869 Province of Ontario Gazetteer and Directory as practicing in Dresden.

 He married Elizabeth ‘Libbie’ Gee in Dresden on the 5th of May, 1869.
 She was born in Dresden, and was 19 years old at the time of their marriage.
-According to the 1870 U.S. Census, Dr. and Mrs. Hughson were living in Delevan, Walworth Cty., Wisconsin. and they had a 4 month old daughter Susan who had been born in February (1870) in Canada.
+According to the 1870 U.S. Census, Dr. and Mrs. Hughson were living in Delevan, Walworth Cty., Wisconsin. and they had a 4 month old daughter named Susan who had been born in February of 1870, in Canada.
 Dr. and Mrs. Hughson buried a child, most likely Susan at the Spring Grove Cemetery in Delevan.
 The child died on the 31st of August, 1871.

 Dr. Hughson attended the Hahnemann College of Medicine in Chicago and he studied homeopathic medicine.
 By 1874, Dr. Hughson and his family were living in Sacramento, California.
 His office is listed on the southwest corner of 4th and J. Dr. and Mrs. Hughson had 3 more daughters, Edith who was born in 1871, Iva Eleanor who was born 1876 and Beth who was born in 1886.